nhsuk/manage-vaccinations-in-schools/README.md

 ### Example programmes

-You can generate an example programme with a few sessions in development by visiting `/reset`.
+You can generate an example programme by seeding the database with `rails db:seed:replant`.

 #### Adding a test user